(This material concentrates on Eliot’s works and ideas; for material on the life of TS Eliot, see Biographical Material)

 More than one Waste Land A lecture by Professor Sir Christopher Ricks delivered to the New College of the Humanities in October 2013 (video)

-Classics of American Literature – TS Eliot A Faculty Project Course by Victor Strandberg, Professor of English, Duke University.
+Classics of American Literature – The Works of TS Eliot A Faculty Project Course by Victor Strandberg, Professor of English, Duke University.
 A course of video lectures with accompanying notes and slides, covering Eliot’s life and most significant poems up to and including Ash Wednesday (mixed media).

 Open Yale course on TS Eliot – lectures by Professor Langdon Hammer, Chairman of the Department of English at Yale; lectures 10,11 and 12 cover from early Eliot through Prufrock to The Waste Land (video).